The Joy of Mentoring

 Everyone deserves to have a mentor in his or her life.
 Mentorship brings greater meaning to life and makes the world a better place – for both the mentor and the mentee.
 It really is a mutually beneficial relationship.

-Esther, another Binti Shupavu Mentor with 192 mentees, is also passionate and adamant about each person having a mentor in their lives to be successful and have an enjoyable life.
+My colleague Esther, another Binti Shupavu Mentor with 192 mentees, is also passionate and adamant about each person having a mentor in their lives to be successful and have an enjoyable life.
 “Being a light in someone’s life and sharing knowledge is what I love to do!”

 AfricAid mentors secondary school girls in Tanzania to complete their education, develop into confident leaders, and transform their own lives and their communities.
 We equip girls to overcome challenges and reach their full potential because educated girls create lasting positive change.
 The outcome is proactive, resilient, and socially-responsible girls who secure better jobs, raise healthier families and increase the standing of women in society.